dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 ## Troubleshooting
 Use a tool like [Fiddler](http://www.telerik.com/fiddler), [Firebug](http://getfirebug.com/), or [Postman](https://www.getpostman.com/), all of which allow you to explicitly set the `Accept-Encoding` request header and study the response headers, size, and body.
 The Response Compression Middleware will compress responses that meet the following conditions:
 * The `Accept-Encoding` header is present with a value of `gzip`, `*`, or custom coding that matches a custom compression provider that you've established.
-The value must not be `identity` or have a quality (qvalue) setting of 0 (zero).
+The value must not be `identity` or have a quality (`q`) setting of 0 (zero).
-* The MIME type (`Content-Type`) must be set and must match the Response Caching Middleware options configuration.
+* The MIME type (`Content-Type`) must be set and must match the Response Caching Middleware options MIME types configuration.
 * The request must not include the `Content-Range` header.
-* The request must use insecure protocol, unless secure protocol is configured in the Response Compression Middleware options.
+* The request must use *insecure protocol*, unless secure protocol is configured in the Response Compression Middleware options. *Note the danger [described above](#compression-with-secure-protocol) when enabling secure content compression.*
 * The provider must not use `GZipStream` on .NET Framework 4.5.1, which isn't flushable.

 ## Additional Resources